 On 27 February 2025, the Secretary-General of the International Seabed Authority (the Authority), Ms. Leticia Carvalho, participated in a high-level virtual meeting with members of the African Group.
 The meeting provided an opportunity to reflect on the growing engagement of African Member States in ocean governance and the sustainable use of marine resources.

-The discussion built on engagements during Madam Secretary-General’s recent mission to New York, where she met with United Nations Secretary-General António Guterres, Chair of the African Group Osama Mahmoud Abdelkhalek Mahmoud and Under-Secretary-General for Africa Cristina Duarte.
+The discussion built on engagements during Madam Secretary-General’s recent mission to New York, where she met with United Nations Secretary-General Mr. António Guterres, Permanent Representative of Egypt to the United Nations and Chair of the African Group, H.E.
+Mr. Osama Mahmoud Abdelkhalek Mahmoud and Under-Secretary-General and Special Adviser to the United Nations Secretary-General on Africa, Ms. Cristina Duarte of the Republic of Cabo Verde.
 These conversations reaffirmed Africa’s maritime domain as a pillar of economic growth, regional cooperation and sustainable development.

 In closing, Madam Secretary-General Carvalho outlined her vision for the Authority, centred on three fundamental priorities: strengthening ocean governance, ensuring that no one is left behind and advancing science-based decision-making and environmental protection.

 As part of ongoing efforts to enhance collaboration, the Authority and the African Union are finalizing a memorandum of understanding for 2025–2029, establishing a structured framework for cooperation.
-In April 2025, Carvalho will travel to Addis Ababa to discuss concrete actions for advancing this partnership.
+In April 2025, Carvalho will travel to Addis Ababa, Ethiopia, to discuss concrete actions for advancing this partnership.

-The Authority also welcomed the African Group’s continued leadership in the upcoming March Council meeting, where an African Member State will assume the Presidency of the Council, further reinforcing the region’s role in shaping seabed governance.
+The Authority also welcomed the African Group’s continued leadership in the upcoming March Council meetings, where an African Member State will assume the presidency, further reinforcing the region’s role in shaping seabed governance.

 About the International Seabed Authority